-2.Academic Regulations
+2. Academic Regulations

-The Academic Regulations which apply to you throughout your studies are those of Wrexham Glyndŵr University.
+The Academic Regulations which apply to you throughout your studies are those of University of Northampton.
 The Regulations and the University's Programme Handbook provide a central source of information that you should refer to throughout your studies at Bloomsbury Institute.

-The Regulations pertinent to programmes delivered by Bloomsbury Institute, and the University's Programme Handbooks, are available at: bil.ac.uk/student-handbooks/
+The Regulations pertinent to programmes delivered by Bloomsbury Institute, and the University's Programme Handbooks.
+Click here to view the regulations.

-3. Quality and Enhancement Manual (QEM)
+3. Quality Enhancement Manual QEM